raspberrypilearning/getting-started-scratch/en/step_8.md

 title: Add a sound from the Sound Library
 ---

-First, select the sprite that you want to have the new sound and select the **Sounds** tab.
+First, select the sprite that you want to have the new sound and click on the **Sounds** tab.
 Each sprite starts with a default sound.

 ![Sound tab](images/soundTab.png)